exiang/open_hub_wiki/Module-f7.md

 ### Integrated Form - `is_integrated_form`

 Some form might be custom build for a program and have a preset value.
-Use `is_integrated_form` to skip it being listed in `Activity Feed` to avoid any bugs or issue.
-As user might use a call to action from the `Activity Feed` to access their form.
+Use `is_integrated_form` to skip it being listed in `Activity Feed` to avoid any bugs or issue as user might use a call to action from the `Activity Feed` to access their form.
+The only entry point is from the module view where it was integrated.

 ## Others